 - Picnic at the park — dessert of their choice

 - Backyard campout and s’mores

-- Trip to nature center, zoo, or other local “free” place kids love to go
+- A trip to the nature center, zoo, or other local “free” place kids love to go

 - Extra computer time

-- Art or craft kit from craft store
+- Art or craft kit from the craft store

 - Free day from chores